-The city's priorities for the location of wireless service facilities shall be located in the following prioritized order of preference:
+The City's priorities for the location of wireless service facilities shall be located in the following prioritized order of preference:

-- A. Collocation with existing macro facility(ies) or another existing public facility/utility facility (i.e., existing or replacement utility pole or an existing monopole/tower). - B. Collocation on existing buildings and structures located in nonresidential zones. - C. Collocation on existing buildings and structures in residential zones not used for residential use (e.g., religious facility or public facility). - D. New monopole structure where the sole purpose is for wireless communication facilities; i.e., monopole or other type of tower, located in the following order of priority: - 1.
-Locate macro facilities in the IBP, I1, and I2 zoning districts.
+A. Collocation with existing macro facility(ies) or another existing public facility/utility facility (i.e., existing or replacement utility pole or an existing monopole/tower).

-- 2. Locate macro facilities in the C1 and C2 zoning districts. - 3.
+- B. Collocation on existing buildings and structures located in nonresidential zones. - C. Collocation on existing buildings and structures in residential zones not used for residential use (e.g., religious facility or public facility). - D. New monopole structure where the sole purpose is for wireless communication facilities; i.e., monopole or other type of tower, located in the following order of priority: - 1.
+Locate macro facilities in the IBP, I1, and I2 zoning districts. - 2.
+Locate macro facilities in the C1 and C2 zoning districts. - 3.
 Locate macro facilities on non-residential property in the CBD, TOC, and PI zoning districts. - 4.
 Locate macro facilities on non-residential property in the NC1 and NC2 zoning districts. - 6.
 Locate macro facilities in the C3 zoning district. - 7.
 Locate macro facilities on non-residential property in the OSR1 and OSR2 zoning districts. - 8.
 Locate macro facilities on non-residential property in the MF1, MF2, MF3, and ARC zoning districts. - 9.
 Locate macro facilities on residential property in the CBD, TOC, PI, NC1, NC2, OSR1, OSR2, and ARC zoning districts. - 10.
 Locate macro facilities on residential property in MF1, MF2, and MF3 zoning districts. - 11.
-Antennae and new towers shall not be located in single-family residential zoning districts, except as allowed above, unless the applicant demonstrates that all other possible locations, collocations and wireless technologies cannot be modified to function within their grid system.
+Antennas and new towers shall not be located in single-family residential zoning districts, except as allowed above, unless the applicant demonstrates that all other possible locations, collocations and wireless technologies cannot be modified to function within their grid system.

-New monopole structures pursuant to LMC 18A.95.090(D) shall be the minimum height necessary to serve the target area; however, the structure shall be designed to allow extensions to accommodate the future collocation of additional antennas and support equipment.
+New monopole structures pursuant to LMC 18A.95.090(D) shall be the minimum height necessary to serve the target area and provide for reasonable collocation.
 Further, the monopole structure shall comply with the setback requirements of the commercial or business zone districts, as applicable.
 In no case shall the antenna be of a height that requires illumination by the Federal Aviation Administration (FAA).